 The batch of ten were immediately dispatched to the C&O's busy Peach Creek Terminal at Logan, West Virginia where they remained for the entirety of their eight-year careers.
 As the 1950s wore on ever-larger batches of Electro-Motive GP7s and GP9s (the C&O's preferred choice of first-generation road-switchers) bumped steam from main line service, including the H-6's.
 The last 2-6-6-2, #1309, was retired in 1956 and spent several years in storage at the Peach Creek Roundhouse until it was acquired by the Baltimore & Ohio Railroad Museum in 1972.
 There it remained for 41 years until the summer of 2013 when the announcement was made that the Western Maryland Scenic Railroad was interested in restoring the big Mallet for use in excursion service.

 A deal was eventually reached and on May 6, 2014 news broke that #1309 would be transferred to the WMSR for operation marking the third large steam locomotive in just over a year to begin full-scale restoration.
 For more information about the project please click here.
 Once under steam the compound will become WMSR's primary power for excursions, complementing the sturdy but underpowered #734 and working alongside the diesels on the property such as GP30's #501 and #502 (dressed as Western Maryland units).
 The locomotive should draw far greater attention to the WMSR as it will be the largest of its kind operating on an eastern tourist railroad.
-The hope is to have #1309 back under steam for the 2016 operating season which kicks off in April.
+The hope was to have #1309 back under steam for the 2016 operating season.
+Alas, funding shortfalls have constantly pushed back its completion date and the locomotive currently sits in a state of reconstruction at the railroad's shops in Ridgeley, West Virginia.
+If the necessary funds ever materialize the Mallet will be completed although it is unknown when that might be.